-Manuals, Software: The latest Operation Manual as well as free configuration software (iConnect) and datalogging software (iLog) are available at the website listed on the cover page of this manual or on the CD-ROM enclosed with your shipment.
+Manuals, Software: The latest Operation Manual as well as free configuration software (iConnect), datalogging software (iLog), and Mail Notifier are available at the website listed on the cover page of this manual.

 1.3 Description

 View Temperature + Humidity with a Web Browser.
 The iServer let's you monitor and record Temperature, Relative Humidity and Dew Point over an Ethernet network or the Internet with no special software -- just a Web browser.
 The iServer serves Active Web Pages to display real time readings and display charts of temperature, humidity and dew point, or log data in standard data formats for use in a spreadsheet or data acquisition program such as Excel or Visual Basic.